-Not only did Rhonda U. want Healthy Cooking to cut the fat from her Morning Glory Muffins, but she hoped our home economists could make them more nutritious, too.
+Not only did Rhonda U. want Healthy Cooking to cut the fat from her Moist Morning Glory Muffins, but she hoped our home economists could make them more nutritious, too.

-“The muffins are hearty due to carrot, apple and raisins, but they’re also high in oil,” explains the Loveland, Colorado reader.
+“The muffins are hearty due to carrot, apple and raisins, but they’re also high in oil,” explains the Loveland, a Colorado reader.
 “I’d like to see flaxseed or whole wheat flour added, making them a healthy snack.”

 Our Test Kitchen staff first replaced some of the oil called for in Rhonda’s recipe with a combination of applesauce and ground flaxseed.